jarolthecoder/Koffee-Ecommerce/README.md

 Live web application: <a href="https://dazzling-piroshki-f56cb2.netlify.app/">Click Here</a></p>

+## My Experience
+I wanted to challenge myself and try building something more advanced, so I decided to take on the task of building a full ecommerce website.
+It was a challenging project, but I enjoyed the process of learning and developing my skills as a web developer.
+The end result was a fully functional ecommerce site that is able to sell products and process transactions online.
+It was a rewarding experience and I am proud of the end result.

 ## Functionalities
 <ul>
     <li><strong>Connects to mock products API:</strong> The project is connected to a mock API that provides a list of products for the user to browse and purchase.</li>